unknown-gd/quakejs/README.md

 *steamforge.net is currently down and so these isntructions can be found on the Wayback Machine here https://web.archive.org/web/20230319034832/https://steamforge.net/wiki/index.php/How_to_setup_a_local_QuakeJS_server_under_Debian_9_or_Debian_10*

-*Instructions for setting up under Windows can be found here https://web.archive.org/web/20230319034846/https://steamforge.net/wiki/index.php/How_to_setup_a_local_QuakeJS_server_under_Windows_10*

 ## Running Secure Servers (Content, Dedicated, and Web) Quick-Start

 1. Follow the [baseq3 server, step-by-step](#baseq3-server-step-by-step) instructions to initialize your repo, get `base/` assets and start a dedicated server config.